FireFlyczyk/BoardGamesStorageAPI/README.md

 ## **Board Games Storage API**
 This is a small pet 🐶 project called Board Games Storage API.
-It provides a simple API for managing board games stored in a database.
+It provides a simple API for managing board games stored in SQL database.
 The project is built using ASP.NET Core and follows the RESTful architectural style.

 ## API Architecture
 ![ARCH](https://github.com/FireFlyczyk/BoardGamesStorageAPI/blob/master/API%20ARCH.jpg)